bblfsh/libuast/README.md

 #### XPath querying

 XPath allows to filter the whole UAST using the [xpath syntax](https://www.w3.org/TR/xpath/).
-It can be really useful to extract features from the code and thanks to the annoation system implemented by babelfish, it can be done in an universal fashion.
+It can be really useful to extract features from the code and thanks to the annotation system implemented by babelfish, it can be done in an universal fashion.

 In libuast, xpath querying is performed by the `UastFilter` function.
 This function takes a pointer to the `Uast` context, a pointer to the root node, and the xpath query string.